leonxcom/CodeTok/CONTRIBUTING.md

-# Contributing to Vibetok
+# Contributing to CodeTok

 [简体中文](./CONTRIBUTING-zh-CN.md) | English

-Thank you for your interest in contributing to Vibetok, an innovative AI project and code application sharing platform!
+Thank you for your interest in contributing to CodeTok, an innovative AI project and code application sharing platform!
 This document provides guidelines and instructions for contributing to the project.

 ## 📋 Table of Contents